PhilS94/QR-Code-Scanner/README.md

 Read single image stored at input-path and save the detection result to output-path.

  - **Generate Mode**: *[-generate] [ground-truth-path] [output-path]*
-Read images stored at ground-truth-path and generate syntethic dataset at output-path.
+Read images stored at ground-truth-path and generate synthetic dataset at output-path.
 The backgroundimage folder "99_bg" has to be located next to the input ground-truth-path.

 ## Paper